 Pool alarm systems are so effective that some states, such as Tennessee, require homeowners to install them when building a pool.

 “Diving boards are huge culprits for pool injuries,” Montegani warns.
 “Even if you know how to dive, you can easily slip off the board and hit your head.”
 Consequently, Montegani advises homeowners to remove diving boards from their pools.
 Swimming pool slides are also safety hazards to consider taking down.

-and a first aid kit nearby
+Have rescue equipment and a first aid kit nearby

 Make sure you have a life ring, rescue tube or life hook (also called a shepherd’s hook) that you can use to pull someone from the water to safety.
 This rescue equipment should be stored near the pool in a clearly marked and accessible area, and periodically checked to make sure it’s in good condition, according to the Association of Pool & Spa Professionals.
 You’ll also want to have a first aid kit on hand that’s stocked with all essentials.

-for slip hazards
+Inspect the pool area daily for slip hazards

 Kids (and adults) can trip on objects and fall into the water if these items are left near the edge of the pool.
 Make sure floats, tubes, toys and cleaning equipment are stored away from the water when they’re not in use.

 Pool chemicals help protect swimmers by killing disease-causing germs in the water, but they can also lead to injury when mixed improperly or not handled using protective gear, according to the Centers for Disease Control and Prevention.
 That’s why Montegani says pool chemicals should always be stored out of reach in a locked, well-ventilated area.